 There are lots of other organisations that can give you information or support.
+Details correct at time of printing.

 Work support

 Access to Work Tel 0800 121 7479 Textphone 0800 121 7579 (Mon to Fri, 8am to 7.30pm) www.gov.uk/access-to-work Provides advice and practical support to people with long-term health conditions and their employers.
 This helps pay for practical support, so you can do your job.